 Another area of rising costs has been energy and related expenses, though they have moderated somewhat in 2019.
 After reaching a high of $70.98/bbl in 2018, crude oil prices declined and are expected to average $59.29/bbl for 2019.4 Diesel fuel is projected to average $3.11/gal nationally, seven cents below 2018’s average.5 Anecdotal reports, however, indicate that prices for many supplies influenced by energy costs from plastics to cardboard boxes have increased.

 Transportation costs (and availability) are a factor as well not just because of fuel costs, but also because of a continuing nationwide driver shortage, and the implementation of electronic driver logs for long-haul truckers, which has driven expenses higher.

-Continued tough rhetoric between the US, China, and other nations about trade and tariffs, has had a major impact on the agriculture industry.
-Many sectors of US agriculture, forestry and commercial fishing are highly dependent on exports.
+Continued trade disputes and tariffs between the U.S., China and other nations has had a major impact on the agriculture industry.
+Many sectors of U.S. agriculture, forestry and commercial fishing are highly dependent on exports.
 Even for those producers whose products are not directly exported, the price they receive domestically may be heavily influenced by international trade.
-In addition, prices for some imported goods from China as well as Europe have already started to reflect import tariffs.
+In addition, prices of some imported goods from China as well as Europe have already started to reflect import tariffs.

 The impact of rising input costs, low commodity prices, and sluggish markets for many farm products has taken a toll on the ag economy.
 National farm loan delinquency rates have been trending higher for the last five years in a row, after reaching a low in 2014.
 Still, at the end of 2018, the delinquency rate for non-real estate farm loans was 1.84%, below the 30-year average rate of 2.26%.1 Farm bankruptcies have also ticked up, but remain well below levels seen in the 1980s and early 1990s.